 Politics were once a topic that people rarely discussed with outsiders or mere acquaintances.
 Cultural changes, however, have made political discussions more common.
 It’s important to stay engaged with current events and connect with your coworkers.
 However, politics is not the best way to accomplish those goals.

 Your coworkers might feel strongly about their political leanings.
 Bringing up controversial issues can quickly lead to heated, unproductive arguments.
-In extreme cases, these arguments can lead to workplace harassment, physical assaults, and potentially, termination.
+In extreme cases, these arguments can lead to workplace harassment, defamation, physical assaults, and potentially, termination.

 Shifts in Workplace Dynamics Fuel Political Talks